mendix/docs/content/en/docs/appstore/modules/document-generation.md

 ### 6.2 Module Usage and Runtime Issues {#module-usage-runtime-issues}

-In general, we recommend you perform the following steps in case of any issues during runtime:
+In general, we recommend that you perform the following steps in case of any issues during runtime:

 1. Temporarily set the log level of `DocumentGeneration` log node to [trace](/howto/monitoring-troubleshooting/log-levels/#level).
 This should give more insight at what stage the action fails.
 2. Temporarily add the page microflow that is configured in the action to the app navigation, or make it accessible via a button.
 This can help to verify that the page itself loads correctly, and can for example outline misconfiguration of entity access, widgets, etc. Make sure that you access the page with the same user you provided to the `Generate as user` parameter in the action.